Kttra/PowershellTranslate/README.md

 set-executionpolicy remotesigned
 ```

-The issue could be PowerShell's default security level, where (IIRC) will only run signed scripts.
-This command will tell PowerShell to allow local (that is, on a local drive) unsigned scripts to run.
+The issue could be PowerShell's default security level, where only signed scripts will run.
+In other words, this command will tell PowerShell to allow local unsigned scripts to run (scripts on a local drive).

 **Script Example**
 -------------